vshn/docker-modulesync/README.md

 applies and commits changes based on the file templates you prepare, and pushes the changes back to each repo.
 PR support is included (for GitHub only, as of today).

+This Docker image runs ModuleSync with an unprivileged `msync` user in `/app`.

 Supported Tags
 --------------